WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

+There is also the Konio pathway which project on the ventral part of each parvo and magno layers.
+It is less understood than the two other pathways.
+It can be involved with seasonal mood change.
+It contains mainly bistratified cells [5].

 Ganglionar cells using the parvo pathway can be called P-Type cells.
 The ones using the magno pathway are called M-Type cells.
+The same for the K-Type cells using the konio pathway.

 P-Type cells contains 80% of midget cells that is why we say that the parvo pathway allow us to see colors.
 It contains most of the fovea ganglionar cells responses.

 M-Type cells represent 10% of all ganglionar cells.
 They are mainly parasol cell composing m-type cells.
 It is the magno cellular pathway.
 It receives achromatic information.

+K-Type cells represent 8 to 10% of all ganglionar cells.
+They are mainly bistratified cells which receive S (blue cones) - LM (red and green) opposition informations.

 I tried to sum up in the diagram below the distribution of all cells, according to their position to the center of the retina.
 (I did not put amacrine cells since I don't have enough info)